-Getting involved in print modeling in particular can mean asking oneself tough questions about age range and physical type.
+- Be honest about your look.
+The most common mistake Thompson sees in those new to commercial advertising is a lack of understanding of “look”—or, as theater or film professionals might call it, your “type.”
 “Whatever your look is—trendy or bookish or studious—that’s what your look is,” Thompson says.
-Although sometimes it’s hard to tell without practice, if you’ve been in an audition room for a play or movie, you’re often surrounded by other people with your similar look or energy.
+Although sometimes it’s hard to tell without practice, if you’ve been in an audition room for a play or movie, you’re often surrounded by other people with a look or energy that resembles yours.
 “Coming from a theatrical background, there are character types you’re going to know.
-This is similar to that.
+This is similar to that,” he adds.

+- Find your comps.
+If print or TV advertising is a market you want to capitalize on—and it should be!—Thompson’s best advice is to stay aware of your surroundings and gauge where you are likely to fit in.
+“Watch commercials and look at print ads, if this is what you want to get into,” he says.
 “I typically ask people when they come in: When you look around, where do you see yourself?”
-Thompson says.
 It’s not a trick question, and it’s the most helpful one to ask.
 On the subway platform, on billboards, on pop-up ads on the web, who is it that most closely resembles you?
-“Do you look similar to a Verizon campaign or Diet Coke?
+He recommends that you ask questions like: “Do you look similar to a Verizon campaign or Diet Coke?
 When you watch TV commercials, where does someone with your look exist?”

 Check out Backstage’s commercial audition listings!